qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i find deleted emails
 - how do i find recently deleted
 - find deleted email last one deleted
-- how do i find and delete contacts
 - can not find my delete email submitted
-- how do i resubscribe to an email that your app erroneously unsubscribed
-- how do i resubscribe when i accidentally unsubscribed to emails
-- by mistake i unsubscribed to the wrong thing how do i resubscribe - i unsubscribed from privacy check and want to resubscribe
-- i accidentally unsubscribed my user receipts how do i resubscribe to them
-- how do you resubscribe certain emails so you get them again
-- what if i want to resubscribe an email sender it seems there is no way to add them back from unsubscribe list
-- i need to resubscribe to an unsubscribe list
-- how do i resubscribe to emails that i unsubscribed to i have emails that are automatically going to my trash that i want to receive again how do i do that
 - how can i recapture a deleted email
 - what do i go into to find the trash setting, when i delete a message it gets moved to trash, but i cannot find this
 - how do i get to deleted emails i deleted one in error